MusLead/WebApp_HS_Fulda/README.md

 - If in Windows you see this error:
   > .ps1 is not digitally signed.
 The script will not execute on the system.

-  then write this in power Shell:
+  then execute this in power Shell:
   ```sh
   Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
   ```